Portsmouth Direct line: Early proposals

 Portsmouth had long been an important centre for the Royal Navy and its support activities, and for ship construction and repair; it was also an important commercial port.
-In 1803 R A Edlington drew up proposals for a horse-drawn railway between Portsmouth and London; in the same year William Jessop proposed a horse railway from Blackfriars, London to Portsmouth, in part making use of the Surrey Iron Railway.
+In 1803 R. A. Edlington drew up proposals for a horse-drawn railway between Portsmouth and London; in the same year William Jessop proposed a horse railway from Blackfriars, London to Portsmouth, in part making use of the Surrey Iron Railway.
 Neither of these proposals was carried forward.
 Other schemes for a Portsmouth to London railway were put forward over the years, including, in 1844, a planned line to use the atmospheric system of traction.

 The London and Southampton Railway (L&SR) opened throughout from London (Nine Elms) to Southampton on 11 May 1840.
 The L&SR and commercial interests in Portsmouth shared an aspiration for a Portsmouth rail connection, and a branch was proposed to run to Portsmouth from Bishopstoke (later renamed Eastleigh) on the L&SR, running through Fareham and Cosham.
-A Parliamentary Bill was presented in 1837 for a Portsmouth Junction Railway, friendly to the L&SR, to construct it.
+A parliamentary bill was presented in 1837 for a Portsmouth Junction Railway, friendly to the L&SR, to construct it.
 At this time there was considerable resentment among citizens of Portsmouth against Southampton, and this played against the idea of a branch line to Portsmouth off the Southampton main line: Portsmouth would get a roundabout route to London.
-The Corporation opposed the Bill in Parliament, and it failed.
+The corporation opposed the bill in Parliament, and it failed.

 The L&SR now put forward a branch from Bishopstoke to Gosport, close to Portsmouth but on the west side of the waterway known as Portsmouth Harbour.
 Requiring only 15 miles (24 km) of new line, this was an affordable proposition.
-An Act had lately been passed for a ferry, referred to then as a floating bridge, across the harbour between Portsmouth and Gosport.
-The L&SR obtained Parliamentary authorisation for its Gosport branch on 4 June 1839; section 2 of the Act authorised changing the company name to the London and South Western Railway (LSWR); this was a deliberate move to ameliorate tension between the towns of Portsmouth and Southampton.
+An act, the Portsmouth Floating Bridge Act 1838 (1 & 2 Vict. c. xi), had lately been passed for a ferry, referred to then as a floating bridge, across the harbour between Portsmouth and Gosport.
+The L&SR obtained parliamentary authorisation in the London and South Western Railway (Portsmouth Branch Railway) Act 1839 (2 & 3 Vict. c. xxviii) for its Gosport branch on 4 June 1839; section 2 of the act authorised changing the company name to the London and South Western Railway (LSWR); this was a deliberate move to ameliorate tension between the towns of Portsmouth and Southampton.
 The Gosport line opened on 29 November 1841.
 For the time being, Portsmouth had its railway, although not the direct line it sought.